-Learn some steps you can take to diagnose an OOMKilled (Out of Memory) error in a Linux-based system.
-Out of memory errors in Kubernetes typically occur when a container or pod requests more memory than is available on the node, or when the container or pod uses more memory than anticipated.
-Container engines also use exit codes when a container terminates, which you can review to learn why a container was terminated.
+Learn some of the steps you can take to diagnose an OOMKilled (Out of Memory) error in a Linux-based system.
+Out of memory errors in Kubernetes usually occur when a container or pod requests more memory than is available on the node or when the container or pod uses more memory than expected.
+Container engines also use exit codes when a container terminates; you can review those codes to learn why a container was terminated.
 Exit code 137 is another way to indicate an OOMKilled error.

 The following four factors commonly contribute to OOM errors in Kubernetes: